 Event Summary

 With the Welsh Government’s Mental Health and Wellbeing Strategy (2024–2034) setting out an ambitious long-term vision, you will hear about the latest priorities, funding opportunities, and expectations for schools and colleges.
-We’ll highlight whole-school approaches and showcase what positive, supportive learning environments look like in practice.
-Leave with guidance, case examples, and next steps tailored to your setting.

 With staff competence and wellbeing at the heart of safe, supportive school environments, take away insights and strategies to ensure all those working in your school are equipped – both emotionally and professionally – to respond effectively to challenging situations.